SJTU-IPADS/drtmh/README.md

 ### Intro

 **ROCC** provides fast and simple programming of distributed applications, especially atop of *RDMA*.
 ROCC has been integrated with most RDMA features, including a variety of optimizations.
+ROCC's code is in `src/core`.

 **RTX** is a fast distributed transactional system atop of ROCC.